AMcDuffie/Updated-Portfolio/README.md

 # Bootstrap-Portfolio
-Port folio with bootstrap layout
+Port folio with bootstrap layout.
+Update to Portfolio.